 You can get care for any illness, injury, or disease you got or that got worse in the line of duty. >>Learn More

 Prescription Drug Coverage

-- If you qualify for TAMP, you're covered by active duty dental benefits.
+If you qualify for TAMP, you can get active duty dental benefits.

-- If previously enrolled in the TRICARE Dental Program, your coverage automatically resumes
+- If you had the TRICARE Dental Program before, your coverage automatically resumes

-- If your family is enrolled in the TRICARE Dental Program, their coverage continues uninterrupted, but their premium payments will change back to their original rates.
+- If your family has the TRICARE Dental Program, their coverage continues uninterrupted.
+But their premium payments will change back to their original rates

 Children Enrolled in TRICARE Young Adult

-In this scenario, your child can purchase the Continued Health Care Benefit Program.
+If this happens, your child can purchase the Continued Health Care Benefit Program.